DataDog/extendeddaemonset/RELEASING.md

 ## Overview

-The release process is based on freezing master, merging fixes to a dedicated release branch and releasing release candidates as things progress.
-Once we have a final version, the release branch is merged into master and the freeze is lifted.
+The release process is based on freezing `main`, merging fixes to a dedicated release branch and releasing release candidates as things progress.
+Once we have a final version, the release branch is merged into `main` and the freeze is lifted.

 ## Steps

 ### Create the release branch and the first release candidate

-1. Checkout the repository on the correct branch and changeset (`master`).
+1. Checkout the repository on the correct branch and changeset (`main`).
 2. Create a new branch: `git checkout -b vX.Y`.
 3. Prepare the first release candidate by running the bundle generation: `make VERSION=x.v.z-rc.1 bundle`.
 4. Commit all the changes generated from the previous command: